-Along with the supporting justification, each purchase documentation must also include the memo approved by the Department of Financial Services located here.

-If there is an employee that has specific medical orders to consume electrolytes during work related activities outside of these parameters then they would need to follow the ADA requirements for personal accommodations set forth in the topic "Requirements for Certain Purchases - Personal Accommodations/ADA Payments."
+Electrolyte drinks such as Gatorade are prohibited unless purchased by the Office of Maintenance for FDOT employees working in the field.
+It is the responsibility of issuing Maintenance personnel to adhere to the rules and guidance, as set forth by the Department of Financial Services, located on the Office of Maintenance SharePoint Site.
+If there is an employee that has specific medical orders to consume electrolytes during work related activities then they would need to follow the ADA requirements for personal accommodations set forth in the topic "Requirements for Certain Purchases - Personal Accommodations/ADA Payments."